AV-Lab/gen0_gz_sim_ros2/README.md

     1. turn on vehicle using the outer red knob
     2. turn the switch from arriv to mar in the outside hatch
     3. make sure both switched are set to manual
-    4. connect usb to laptop
+    4. connect usb to laptop/IPC
     5. establish connection using the first set of commands
     6. Rearm vehicle and wait for bell sound
     7. send heartbeat signal